Caroline, New York

 Caroline is a town in Tompkins County, New York, United States.
 The population was 3,282 at the 2010 census.

-The Town of Caroline is on the county's southeast border and is southeast of Ithaca.
+It is on the county's southeast border, southeast of Ithaca.

 History

 The area was first settled circa 1794 while the region was still part of Tioga County.
 Caroline was part of the Watkins and Flint Purchase (1791).

-The Town of Caroline was formed from the Town of Spencer (now in Tioga County) in 1811.
+Caroline was formed from the town of Spencer (now in Tioga County) in 1811.